brainstem-org/brainstem_support/docs/datamodel/personal_attributes/setup.md

 ## Permissions

 Setups define the overall permissions level for equipment.
 You manage permissions through the management tab, where you can assign individual users and groups access levels to a setup.
-Setup have four permission levels: membership (read access), contributors, managers, and owners.
+Setups have four permission levels: membership (read access), change permissions, managers, and owners.

 Equipment inherit permissions from their associated setup.